How to Become a More Confident Yoga Teacher with a Yoga Cues List

 Remember to give yourself time for the transitions, I’d tell myself.
 If you end up having to start 2 minutes late, adjust the template like this or skip that pose at the end.

 It helped with refining my cues, too.
 Over time I had created a yoga cues list that listed not only the order of the poses but also the verbal cues I wanted to remember to give my students.
-Often I found that their ears and comprehension could only handle about 3 cues— and for newer students, sometimes it was only 1 or 2.
+I finally felt like instead of searching through all of the yoga sequences for teachers out there, I could simplify and just focus on teaching what I knew!
+Plus, I often found that my students’ ears and comprehension could only handle about 3 cues— and for newer students, sometimes it was only 1 or 2.

 What are the most important cues?
 I’d ask myself.